NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Inference Framework

 \subsection{Forward Model}

 Our forward model again uses the PHOENIX ACES grid to generate both photosphere and spot spectra.
+We note that this setup assumes perfect model fidelity, which is a challenge for K and M dwarfs \citep{Iyer2020, Rackham2024}; the impact of relaxing this assumption is explored in \autoref{sec:fidelity}.
 We do not interpolate between the models in the grid when evaluating stellar spectra.
-Instead, for each sampled temperature we adopt the nearest grid model.
+Instead, for each sampled temperature, we adopt the nearest grid model.
 This approach avoids interpolation-induced biases that can arise in high signal-to-noise retrievals \citep{Czekala2015, Rackham2024}.

 We test both one- and two-component models for each scenario.
 One-component retrievals assume a single homogeneous photosphere, while two-component retrievals allow for a composite spectrum with contributions from the quiescent photosphere and a cooler spotted region.
 In both cases, the spectrum is scaled by $(R_\star / D_\star)^2$ to convert surface fluxes to flux densities at Earth.